mohamedhosam4/BikeStore-SQL-DB/README.md

 # BikeStore-SQL-DB

 A simple SQL Server database schema for a bike store.
-This repository contains everything you need to create the **BikeStore** database: instructions, your manual tables setup, the SQL script for the rest, and an ER-diagram.
+This repository contains everything you need to create the **BikeStore** database: instructions, your manual tables setup, the SQL script, and an ER-diagram.

 ---